 You are reporting a case.
 You want to confirm the anatomy of a particular region.
 You try a Google search “XYZ region normal anatomy” and are lost in the umpteen irrelevant / paid pages.
 Or you end up with a file in your “Downloads” folder, which you have no idea what to do with!
 All you do is end up wasting time.
 I did the same as a resident.

 The solution?
 I compiled all the relevant and FREE anatomy modules on one page for quick reference so that you do not have to go through the same ordeal!

 Radiological anatomy is crucial for radiologists and forms the base for learning radiology.
-In their first year, residents should be well versed with normal radiographs, ultrasound and CT anatomy followed by MRI in the consequent years.
-I have found the following websites quite useful for learning normal imaging anatomy and would recommend residents to go through these.
+In their first year, residents should be well versed with normal radiographs, ultrasound, and CT anatomy followed by MRI in the consequent years.
+I have found the following websites quite useful for learning normal imaging anatomy and would recommend residents go through these.
 Also, these are very useful for students appearing for the anatomy module of the FRCR.

 We have now updated the page with more than 20 normal radiological anatomy videos for different body parts.
 Also, there are videos for the basics of MRI sequences which will be beneficial for residents starting with their MR rotations.

 Facial bones 3D: